nafeesrakib22/gemma-on-device/README.md

-# Gemma 2b Voice-Enabled Chat
+# Gemma 2b On-Device Voice-Enabled Chat

 A responsive, multi-modal chat application using the LiteRT-LM (formerly TensorFlow Lite) Python API and the Gemma 2b model.
 This application features a Gradio-based interface that supports text, image, and audio inputs (including live microphone recording) with integrated web search capabilities.